gramineproject/graphene/Documentation/quickstart.rst

       lsmod | grep isgx
       ps ax | grep [a]esm_service

-The first command should list `isgx` and the second command should list the process status of `aesm_service`.
+The first command should list :command:`isgx` and the second command should list the process status of :command:`aesm_service`.

 2. Clone the Repository and Set the Home Directory of Graphene::